Twenty-two “high end jobs” are being created at a pioneering new medical research centre in Derry.

 The £11.5 million facility is a collaborative project between the University of Ulster’s Biomedical Sciences Research Institute, C-TRIC and the Western Health and Social Care Trust.

-Details of the new centre, which will focus on personalised medicine approaches to managing chronic diseases, were announced today by Ministers Arlene Foster and Edwin Poots.
+Details of the new centre, which will focus on personalised medicine approaches to managing chronic diseases, were announced this week by Ministers Arlene Foster and Edwin Poots.

 Stratified or personalised medicine is an emerging practice of medicine which examines our genetic make-up along with clinical data to better prevent, diagnose and treat disease at an individual patient level.